 session to the desired Azure AD tenant.

 3. In the left-hand navigation pane, click the Azure Active Directory service (if it absent, click on All services and find

-it by name), click App registrations, and click New application registration.
+it by name), click App registrations, and click New registration.

-4. When the Create page appears, enter your application's registration information:
+4. When the Register an application page appears, enter your application's registration information:

 Note: Name of the web app must not include spaces or digits.

-The Application ID field on application’s page will contain App principal ID for Real Time Service.
+8. Click [Overview] to go back.
+The Application ID field will contain App principal ID for Real Time Service.